EugenSong/361-App_and_Microservice/README.md

-# Microservice: How to request and receive data + UML
+# Communication Contract: How to request and receive data + UML

 ## Request
 To request data, listen to real-time changes from the collection located in Firebase's Cloud Firestore from the app.